 Information and Forms for Download

 Your youth will face many new experiences and challenges as a middle school student and we want to be there to mentor and support them through this influential time.
-If you haven’t thought about enrolling your youth in the Challenger After School Program before, now’s the time!
-The Ballard Boys & Girls Club offers after school transportation from Whitman and Robert Eagle Staff middle school.
-Teens from other schools are welcome to attend provided they have transportation to the club.
+If you haven't thought about enrolling your youth in the Challenger After School Program before, now's the time!
+The Ballard Boys & Girls Club offers after school transportation from Whitman Middle School.
+Teens from other schools are welcome to attend provided they have transportation to the Club.

 Daily Afternoon Schedule

 3:25 – Salmon Bay Releases; Students Walk Over To Club